retaildevcrews/helium/docs/ParameterValidation.md

 - Parameter validation fails on the first error
 - Additional query string parameters are ignored
-- Additional URL paramaters result in 404 Not Found
+- Additional URL parameters result in 404 Not Found
   - example: /api/movies/tt12345/foo
 - Specifying multiple instances of a query string is an error and results are unpredictable
   - Results are idiomatic to the language / framework used
     - i.e. /api/movies?year=1998&year=1999 will return 400 on some frameworks
     - while /api/movies?genre=action&genre=comedy will use the first value

+### Error Response Format

+The error response to parameter or route path validation errors uses a combination of RFC 7807 and the Microsoft REST API guidelines and can be found on the [HttpErrorResponses](HttpErrorResponses.md) page.

 ## Common Parameters